dynamitetuning/com.dynamite.heaterrc/README.md

 # com.dynamite.heaterrc
-An easy-to-use app for controlling your auxiliary heating system from remote.
+An easy-to-use android app for controlling your auxiliary heating system from remote.